pypa/distlib/docs/internals.rst

 To consider how to provide a minimal uniform API to access resources in Python packages, we'll assume that the requirements are as follows:

 * All resources are regarded as binary.
-The using application is expected to know how to convert resources to text, where appropriate.
+The consuming application is expected to know how to convert resources to text, where appropriate.
 * All resources are read-only.
 * It should be possible to access resources either as streams, or as their entire data as a byte-string.
 * Resources will have a unique, identifying name which is text.
-Resources will be hierarchical, and named using filesystem-like paths using '/' as a separator.
+Resources will be hierarchical and named using filesystem-like paths using '/' as a separator.
 The library will be responsible for converting resource names to the names of the underlying representations (e.g. encoding of file names corresponding to resource names).
-* Some resources are containers of other resoures, some are not.
+* Some resources are containers of other resources, some are not.
 For example, a resource ``nested/nested_resource.bin`` in a package would not contain other resources, but implies the existence of a resource ``nested``, which contains ``nested_resource.bin``.